gabrielkassjohnson/parameter-free-topological-clustering/README.md

 gaps_ <- list_of_distances.diff() // takes the difference of each successive distance value.
 normed_distance <- gaps.MinMaxScaler // normalizes gaps to a range of (0,1).
-inverted_normed_distance <- 1 -  normed_distance // a discrete function with negative slope curvature in the interval [0,1].
+inverted_normed_distance <- 1 -  normed_distance // a discrete function with negative slope and curvature in [0,1].
-raised_inverted_normed_distance <- inverted_normed_distance^4 //raising to a power increases the early weighting.
+raised_inverted_normed_distance <- inverted_normed_distance^4
+//raising to a power increases early weighting.
 Tunable Parameter.
 normed_gaps <- multiply(gaps, raised_inverted_normed_distance) //crucial step, scales gaps proportionately.
 gap_vector <- normed_gaps / np.sum(normed_gaps) //normalizes so the sum of the vector is 1, i.e. a probability vector.